Phant0mBlade/design-create-query-sql/README.md

   - student registration date, student rating, ForeignKey(student id), ForeignKey(event id)
   - PrimaryKey(stud id, event id) - an event is registered for by a student

-## DB Contraints
+### DB Contraints

 So far we have the tables, there attributes but we also need to discuss there constraints and dependancy(though we showed some already above).

 Students table have no contraint.
 We can have email id and phone number regex on these attributes.
 So any student that gets added to this database have a valid email and phone.
 Similary of Organiser table.

 Location also do not have any constraint.
-As we find any venue where these events can be held, we continue to add them in our databse. location id will be primary key with SERIAL
+As we find any venue where these events can be held, we continue to add them in our databse. location id will be primary key with SERIAL as data type

 Events have contraints.
 It can only exist if an organiser and a location exist.
-So we add organiser id and the location id as the foreign key contraint to this table. event id will be primary key with SERIAL.
+So we add organiser id and the location id as the foreign key contraint to this table. event id will be primary key with SERIAL as data type.
 I also decided that any event venue/location cannot be double booked.
 For that we add a unique key contraint for event location and event date.

 Registration too only exist if a student and an event exist.
 Without those registration has no meaning.
 So we also have student id and event id as the foreign key in this table.
 Event rating within some range

-## Some SQL constraints
+### Some SQL constraints

 While updating we need to make sure we follow some contraints.
 For example